pinatics/observer-effect-mech-interp/README.md

 # Observer Effect in Language Models

+## Why This Question Matters

+I became interested in a simple problem: when we ask a language model to inspect or report its own response tendency, we often treat the answer as if we are simply measuring something that was already there.

+But the instruction to inspect that tendency is itself an input to the model.
+It could change the computation we are trying to observe.

+That raises the mechanistic question behind this project:

+**When a model is asked to attend to its own current response tendency, where does its internal computation begin to change, and do those changes contribute to the final response?**

+I do not want to stop at showing that two prompts produce different outputs or activations.
+Different prompts naturally do that.
+I want to test whether self-directed attention produces a measurable behavioral change, locate where any corresponding internal change appears, and then test whether that internal change plays a causal role in the behavior.

+In other words:

+> **We may not be passively observing a model's response tendency.
+Asking the model to observe it may itself change the computation.**

 ## Research Question

-Does prompting a language model to attend to or report its own internal state alter its internal representations and downstream behavior?
+Does directing a language model's attention toward its own current response tendency alter its internal representations and downstream behavior?

-If a change occurs, is it specifically associated with introspection, or can it be explained by other factors introduced by the prompting procedure?
+If a change occurs, can it be specifically associated with the self-directed manipulation, or can it be explained by simpler alternatives such as prompt wording, additional instructions, attention redistribution, or explicit reporting?

-## Motivation

-Asking a language model to inspect or report its own internal state may itself alter the computation being measured.

-This project investigates this potential observer effect using behavioral comparisons, internal activation measurements, controlled interventions, and falsification tests.

 ## Initial Experimental Conditions